 Always store your motorcycle in a cool, dry place and, if necessary, protect it against dust with a porous cover.
+Be sure the engine and the exhaust system are cool before covering the motorcycle.

 - Storing the motorcycle in a poorly ventilated room or covering it with a tarp, while it is still wet, will allow water and humidity to seep in and cause rust. - To prevent corrosion, avoid damp cellars, stables (because of the presence of ammonia) and areas where strong chemicals are stored.